RoamGuru Roam Guru

 Mercat Central (Central Market)

 The Central Market (Plaza Ciudad de Brujas, open Mon-Sat 07:30-15:00) is not just a place to shop—it's a Valencian institution.
 Housed in a stunning 1928 Modernist building with a vaulted ceiling of colored glass and iron, it's Europe's largest fresh produce market with over 1,200 stalls.
+I come here hungover at 09:00 to watch the butchers work and let the noise cure me.

 What to look for: